 Tight Hip Flexors

 If your job is working a desk job, you are likely sitting on a chair for long hours.
 A major side effect of working a desk job is tight hip flexors.
-Tight flexors result in contracted glutes, which impairs the activation of those muscles during exercise.
+Tight flexors result in contracted glutes, which impair the activation of those muscles during exercise.
 This means relaxed flexors allow glute activation, which is necessary for exercise.
 Legs swinging is mild but effective.
-Swings encourage active motion in hip, glutes, and flexors.
+Swings encourage active motion in the hips, glutes, and flexors.

 What Does Warming Up Do For You?

-We all know it well that warming up injects blood and nutrition into muscle tissues and also relaxes connective tissue.
+We all know well that warming up ushers blood and nutrients into muscle tissue and also relaxes connective tissue.
 But it also helps to fix the anterior pelvic tilt, which lowers the back pain after lifts.
 It also will help in squats and deadlifts.
 Raising the temperature of muscles helps in increasing the energy rate.
-It reduces time to contract muscles and prepares the body both physically and mentally for the workout.
+It reduces the time to contract muscles and prepares the body both physically and mentally for the workout.

 Warm-ups Should Encompass the Full Body